irondrive/andromeda-server/README.md

 Andromeda and *all* its API calls can be run either through an HTTP webserver, or via the command line interface (CLI).
 The API is thus a bit of a REST-ish hybrid.
 All calls run single "actions" and are run as transactions.
 Any errors encountered will result in a rolling back of the entire request.

 Run the API from the CLI with no arguments (either `./andromeda` or `php index.php`) to view the general CLI usage.
-The general usage is `./andromeda myapp myaction` where myapp and myaction are the app and app-action to run.
-Use `server usage` to view the list of all available API calls.
+The general usage is `./andromeda myapp myaction` where myapp and myaction are the app and action to run.
+Use `./andromeda server usage` to view the list of all available API calls.
 Action-specific parameters use the traditional `--name value` syntax and come at the end of the command.
 Commands showing `[--name value]` with brackets indicates an optional parameter.
 Commands with a repeated `(action)` line show a subset of usage for the command based on a specific case of the main usage.
 Note that app and action are implicit and do not require --app or --action.
 Parameters can be specified with no value, in which case they are implicitly mapped to `true`.

 The `server usage` output that documents all API calls is also tracked as USAGE.txt in the [server API docs](https://github.com/lightray22/andromeda-server-docs) repository.

 ### Common Exceptions

 `SAFEPARAM_*` related exceptions indicate a problem with the input provided.
-For example `SAFEPARAM_KEY_MISSING` indicates that a required parameter was not given.  `SAFEPARAM_INVALID_DATA` indicates that the parameter did not pass input validation (e.g. giving a string for a numeric input).
+For example `SAFEPARAM_KEY_MISSING` indicates that a required parameter was not given.  `SAFEPARAM_INVALID_DATA` indicates that the parameter did not pass input validation (e.g. giving a string for a numeric input).  `UNKNOWN_APP` and `UNKNOWN_ACTION` indicate that the requested app or action are invalid.

 ### Parameter Types

 All input parameters are strictly validated against their expected types.
 Most that you will see in `server usage` are self-explanatory (`bool`, `int`, etc.).
 Less-obvious types include `raw` (no validation), `randstr` (an andromeda-generated random value), `name` (a label or human name), `text` (escapes HTML tags with `FILTER_SANITIZE_SPECIAL_CHARS`), and  `id` (a reference to an object by its ID).
 Andromeda is heavily object-oriented and uses unique IDs to refer to database objects.
-A parameter type that begins with ? (e.g. ?int) indicates that the parameter can be null (e.g. `... --myparam null`).
+A parameter type that begins with ? (e.g. `?int`) indicates that the parameter can be null (e.g. `... --myparam null`).
+This can have a different meaning than just omitting the parameter.

 ### Global CLI Flags
 CLI-specific global flags must come *before* the app/action.
 * `--json`/`--printr` use JSON or PHP printr() for output (default printr)
-* `--debug` change the debug output level (default 1 - errors only)
+* `--debug int` change the debug output level (default 1 - errors only)
 * `--dryrun` rollback the transaction at the end of the request
 * `--dbconf path/myconf.php` use the provided database configuration file